markus-ebke/python-billiards/CONTRIBUTING.md

       ```

       will list all Python versions that *billiards* should be compatible with.
-      For example, to run against Python 3.13 (assuming the corresponding Python interpreter is already installed on your computer):
+      For example, to run against Python 3.13 (assuming the corresponding Python interpreter is already installed on your system):

       ```shell
       tox -e py313
       ```

-      This will run pytest and also create a coverage report in `htmlcov/index.html`.
+      This will run pytest and also overwrite the coverage report in `htmlcov/index.html`.

    - While modifing the markdown files `README.md` or `CONTRIBUTING.md`, you can preview the changes in your browser with [grip](https://pypi.org/project/grip/) (not included in `requirements_dev.txt`):